Neck and Arm Pain

 Activity and Back-to-Work Restrictions

 In the time following the surgery, patients will notice that their neck is stiffer than before.
 This is normal, and movement immediately after surgery is recommended.
-The main goal of restricting certain activities is to prevent patients from injuring their head or straining their neck while it recovers.
-You can always ask Dr. Johans about any activity you’d like to resume.
+The main goal of restricting certain activities is to prevent patients from injuring their head or straining their neck while in recovery.
+You can always ask Dr. Johans about any activity you want to resume.

 This means patients cannot: